rusic/documentation/data/page.md

 {% endraw %}
 {% endhighlight %}

 * ```headscript```: Specifically for the markup that needs to live in the ```HEAD``` tag for this page only.
 This is the code entered by the user via the page settings to display for this page.
-This value is automatically included into the theme by the Editor and is added at the very bottom of the ```HEAD``` block statement
+This value is automatically included into the template by the Editor and is added at the very bottom of the ```HEAD``` block statement

 {% highlight django %}
 {% raw %}